Giza Necropolis | The Site of the Pyramids of Giza

 The Giza Necropolis was once situated near the ancient Egyptian capital of Memphis.
 During the Fourth Dynasty of Ancient Egypt, beginning with the Pharaoh Khufu, a series of rulers, their families, and courtiers began to build tombs there.

 The ancient Egyptians believed that when a pharaoh died, they would live on in the afterlife as gods.
 However, first, their spirit needed to be able to reunite with their body.
-And to ensure this, they built enormous pyramids so that their spirits would be able to find them again.
+To ensure this, they built enormous pyramids so that their spirits would be able to find them again.
 They also served as a place to store all the luxuries they wanted to use in the next world.

 A number of pyramids were constructed before the mighty Pyramids of Giza.
 Early Egyptian rulers were buried in flat mounds known as mastabas.
 The mounds gradually grew taller and taller.
 Eventually, the Pharaoh Djoser built a Step Pyramid at Saqqara around 2670 BC.
 Around 2630 BC the Pharaoh Snefru, father of Khufu (who built the Great Pyramid) built the first true pyramid, the Red Pyramid at Dashur.